-Alternatively, if you fancy a DIY project, revamp an existing piece of furniture with the help of our guide to how to upcycle furniture for a vintage look.
+If you fancy a DIY project, revamp an existing piece of furniture with the help of our guide to how to upcycle furniture for a vintage look.

 14. Lean a large, antique-style mirror against a wall

 If you're designing a space with a laid back, unfitted feel, leaning a large, antique-style mirror against a wall can be an effective way to display mirrors.
 It will expand the space instantly plus give a traditional vibe to any room.

 15. Or... use a floor-standing mirror as relief in a dark-painted room

-If (like us) you're a big lover of the dark and atmospheric interiors trend, but are concerned about it making a room feel too small, you might consider offering relief from your use of inky shades with the help of a large, floor-standing mirror.
+If (like us) you're a big lover of the dark and atmospheric interiors trend, but are concerned about it making a room feel too small, you might consider offering relief from your use of inky shades with the help of a large, floor-standing mirror in a pale shade.

 16. Use a mirrored wall to double the size of a bathroom